Denver Insurance Bad Faith Attorneys

 What Is Insurance Bad Faith?

-Insurance agencies have an obligation to treat their policy holders fairly.
-If you make a claim with your insurer, that company must perform a thorough investigation into your claim and explain their findings.
-However, insurance companies conduct investigations which are almost always designed to uncover ways to minimize or deny valid claims.
+Insurance agencies have an obligation to treat their policyholders fairly.
+If you make a claim with your insurer, that company must perform a thorough investigation into your claim and explain its findings.
+However, insurance companies conduct investigations that are almost always designed to uncover ways to minimize or deny valid claims.

 Common Types of Insurance Bad Faith